STA/OPR 9750 - Final Project

 3. which routes are busiest at which time of day.

-There should be one specific question per group member.
+There should be (at least) one specific question per group member.
 (This forms part of your individual evaluation.)
+Regardless of the size of your group, there need to be at least three specific questions.

 • Rough analytical plan: e.g., we plan to divide NY up into regions based on nearest subway station and to compute average household income within those regions; we will correlate those income statistics with average MTA service delays in the direction of work-day travel; finally, we will use arrival data to identify portions of the MTA network where delays tend to occur.